History of wildfire suppression in the United States: Changes to policy

-Current climate
+21st Century

-Suppressive action taken during the South Canyon Fire, which was ignited by lightning in a fire exclusion zone on July 2, 1994, caused controversy after a blow-up killed 14 firefighters two days after the initial blaze.
+Suppressive action taken during the South Canyon Fire, which was ignited by lightning in a fire exclusion zone on July 2, 1994, caused concern after a blow-up killed 14 firefighters two days after the initial blaze.
 An interagency team was formed and issued their report in August.
 They cited several direct and contributory causes of the fatalities including fire behavior, personnel profiles, and incident management procedures.
 The South Canyon incident led to the first comprehensive review and update of federal wildland fire policy in decades.
 The report reiterated that the first priority of all federal wildland fire programs was firefighter and public safety.
 With regard to prescribed fires and prescribed natural fires, the report stated that, "Wildland fire will be used to protect, maintain, and enhance resources and, as nearly as possible, be allowed to function in its natural ecological role."
 In 1998, a new procedures guide used the term "wildland fire use" to describe what had previously been prescribed natural fires.
 By the end of the decade, a 1995 policy had reinvigorated “wildland fire use” programs and given managers the support they needed to enable the programs to continue to grow and mature.

 Fire management benefits began to appear, such as the 2000 Hash Rock fire which burned almost all of the Mill Creek Wilderness on the Ochoco National Forest in Oregon before it was suppressed.
 When the wildfire reached the 1996 Mill Creek fire, which had been managed under the wildland fire use program, it went out.
 Use of fire presently varies in various federal agencies, partially due to differing influences such as land proximity to urban areas.